You can get a personal pension whether you're employed, self-employed or out of work as long as you are:

 They will be paid to the beneficiaries you named on your application.
 If you need to update your beneficiaries at any time, please contact us.

 You can normally take up to a quarter of your savings as a tax-free cash sum.
-The rest is used to buy you an income in retirement, called an annuity.
+The rest is may be used to buy you an income in retirement, called an annuity.

 Investing in stock market shares is not without its risks.
 They can rise significantly in value over many years, go into periods of decline, or fall suddenly in value, with no guarantees you will get back the full amount you invest.